Expeller-Pressed vs Cold-Pressed Oils

 How To Know If You’re Buying Good Quality Oil

 It’s not enough to rely on price alone when shopping for cold-pressed and expeller-pressed oils.
-Here’s what to keep an eye out for so you know you’re getting a quality product.
+Here’s what to keep an eye out for so you know you’re getting a high-quality product.

-Check the label: It should clearly indicate “cold-pressed” or “expeller-pressed”.
+It should clearly indicate “cold-pressed” or "expeller-pressed."
 Some manufacturers also include the harvest date on the bottle for reference.
-Choosing organic products is also a good idea, as they usually adhere to stricter production standards.
+Choosing organic products is also a good idea, as they usually have stricter production standards.

-Proper packaging: Look for cold-pressed oils stored in dark, sealed containers.
-Oils like EVOO have a shorter shelf life and are more susceptible to oxidation, so they have to be protected from light, heat, and air.
+Cold-pressed oils should be stored in dark, sealed containers to protect them from light, heat, and air.
+These premium oils usually have a shorter shelf life and are more susceptible to oxidation.
 Clear containers for these kinds of oils may affect freshness and turn them rancid faster.